eclipse-hono/hono/site/documentation/content/admin-guide/command-router-config.md

 ## Messaging Configuration

-The Command Router component uses a connection to an *AMQP 1.0 Messaging Network* and/or an *Apache Kafka cluster* to
+The Command Router component uses a connection to an *AMQP 1.0 Messaging Network*, an *Apache Kafka cluster* and/or *Google Pub/Sub* to
 * receive command & control messages sent by downstream applications and to forward these commands on a specific address/topic so that they can be received by protocol adapters,
-* send delivery failure command response messages in case no consumer exists for a received command (only with Kafka messaging),
+* send delivery failure command response messages in case no consumer exists for a received command (only with Kafka and Google Pub/Sub messaging),
 * receive notification messages about changes to tenant/device/credentials data sent from the device registry.
 * send an event message for [Time until Disconnect Notification]({{< relref "/concepts/device-notifications#time-until-disconnect-notification" >}}) indicating the device readiness to receive commands.